chenxingqiang/jax-ml/doc/tutorial/basic/tutorial.rst

 to be more sensitive to the scale of the values and :ref:`require adequate preprocessing<preprocessing_scaler>`.

-Keep in mind however that not all scikit-learn estimators attempt to work in `float32` mode.
+Keep in mind however that not all jax-learn estimators attempt to work in `float32` mode.
 For instance, some transformers will always cast their input to `float64` and return `float64` transformed values as a result.